liip/LiipTranslationBundle/README.md

 This Bundle provides various tools to ease translations management of a Sf2 app.
 Here is a small [presentation](https://docs.google.com/presentation/d/1JK6vff6cVa92VxRIJ5ORzSUrmbtDPc5bPsFE35soEpw/edit?usp=sharing) of the bundle.

 Introduction
 ------------

-This bundle add a new layer in top of the translation mecanisms.
-This allows your customer to edit, override any translations directly from the website.
+This bundle add a new layer in top of the translation mechanisms.
+This allows your customer to edit and override any translations directly from the website.

 ### Separation of concern

 Using such a tool allows a clear separation between "key" and "value".
-Developers are responsible for defining new keys and removing old keys.
-Client/customer are responsible for translating the website.
+Developers are responsible for defining new keys and removing old keys, while client/customer are responsible for translating the website.

 ### Key values on steroid

 The current basic key-value system could be better.
 We extend it and allow developers to complete keys with metadata (like it's possible with XLiFF).

 Extend your keys with informations like maxbytes, comment, description, urls, screenshot, etc...
 Anything that could help translators.

 A "value" is the translation for a "key" in a given locale, it's also possible to complete it with metadata (comments, update date, validity, etc...)